OutSystems/docs-odc/src/eap/security.md

 ##### Manual patching

 Republish the app to trigger an upgrade process for an affected app manually.
 Open the app in ODC Studio and press the 1-Click Publish button.
+This patches the app in the development stage.
+Promote the app to all other stages to ensure that the most secure version of the app is running in all stages.

 ##### Malware scanning